 Though docile in character, they have a bold disposition, not hesitating to jump in swamps or water while retrieving game.
 In France, they are still used for hunting pheasants and snipes in wooded area and swamps.

-The training sessions should be mild but reliable with positive reinforcement techniques.
+Owing to their high intelligence level and eagerness to please, these dogs are easy-to-train.
+However, the training sessions should be mild but reliable with positive reinforcement techniques.

-They should be given a light meal of high-quality dry dog food with supplements.
+They should be given a light meal of high-quality dry dog food with other supplements.
 Overfeeding may result in obesity.